 “There’s this kind of outsider quality that Belle had, and the fact she had this really empowering defiance of what was expected of her.
 In a strange way, she challenges the status quo of the place she lives in, and I found that really inspiring … that’s the kind of woman I would want to embody as a role model, given the choice.”

-You see this same sentiment echoed in other promotional material.
+And this is pretty consistent with how she discusses fairy-tale lore across all the film's promotional material.
 For example, in her views on “love at first sight,” she shares:

 “That is a big problem with a lot of fairy-tales.
 A lot of traditionally written fairy-tales have it where the girl just gives up her entire existence and everything that’s important to her for 'some guy'.”

 It must be acknowledged that Watson is, regrettably, not at all unique in her view of the Disney Princess mythology.
 Lots of celebrities, even those employed by Disney, have gone on record dismissing characters like Cinderella.
 Keira Knightley, Mindy Kaling, and Kristen Bell are just the top of the list.
-I guess not every person employed by the Mouse can be expected to first earn their degree in Disney lore, but quotes like these often make me wonder why such people would want to sign their name to the company’s brand when they clearly have such a low opinion of the legacy.
+I guess not every person employed by the Mouse can be expected to first earn their degree in Disney lore, but quotes like these often make me wonder why such people would want to sign their name to brand of a company they don't respect ...

-I’ve said it before, but there’s nothing wrong with not liking Disney films.
+I’ve said it before: there’s nothing wrong with not liking Disney films.
 It’s not for everybody.
-And yet somehow the studio's detractors are almost always put in charge of governing the dialogue around the Disney brand.
-This is troubling for how it perpetuates a cycle of needlessly shaming fans for worshiping at the wrong pop culture temple, and that’s without digging into how reductive or even fallacious the discourse around the Disney Princesses tends to be.
+They're welcome to stay in their own corner of the club.
+And yet this is the crowd that somehow ends up guiding most of the discourse around the fandom, which perpetuates a cycle of needlessly shaming fans for worshiping at the wrong pop culture temple, and that’s without digging into how reductive or even fallacious the discourse around the Disney Princesses gets.
 (I’m not kidding—I really will write that essay someday!)
 Given that the film was sold as a project for Emma Watson, it’s a wonder we ever expected the film to be anything but self-loathing and incoherent.

 If I lay blame on Emma Watson for ruining this movie, it's largely because she's taken credit for it.
 Watson shared in an interview, “I definitely had issues with the script at the beginning … We tried to tweak things to make Belle more proactive and a bit more in charge of her own destiny.”

-We only know of a few specific instances of Watson adjusting the story.
-We know for example, that Watson championed Belle’s washing machine, the one that only shows up long enough to remind the audience that they should support women in the STEM field by purchasing Belle dolls, and is never mentioned again.
+We only know of a few confirmed instances of Watson influencing the project.
+We know for example, that Watson championed Belle’s washing machine, the one that only shows up long enough to remind the audience that they should support women in the STEM field by purchasing Belle dolls and is never mentioned again.
 Watson also had influence over Belle’s wardrobe, including having Belle wear boots instead of ballet shoes and passing on wearing a corset.

 I want to clarify that the headlining star (in this case Emma Watson) exerting influence on their project beyond just their on-camera performance isn’t anything new and not itself the thing that’s so bothersome.
 When a project is designed around a specific star, that star is sometimes privileged with creatively shaping the project beyond just their performance.
 In A Star is Born, Lady Gaga is the one who insisted to Bradley Cooper that the singing for the soundtrack all be captured live.
 (This, in addition to writing like half of the songs in the movie.)
 There is a precedent for this kind of thing.
 That said, Watson did feel comfortable reshaping a generationally beloved property after her own tastes, and so I think it’s fair to ask whether her efforts to make Belle a "better role model" actually benefited the story.